ghc-proposals/ghc-proposals/proposals/0000-overloaded-record-fields.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rather than dropping the ``Proxy#`` argument to ``fromLabel``, we
-could retain it (for both ``GHC.Records.fromLabel`` and
-``GHC.OverloadedLabels.fromLabel``).
-This would be backwards
+could retain it.
+This would be backwards compatible with GHC 8.0.1,
-compatible with GHC 8.0.1, and would allow ``fromLabel`` to be called
+and would allow ``fromLabel`` to be called directly without use of the
-directly without use of the ``TypeApplications`` extension.
-However,
+``TypeApplications`` extension.
+However, the argument is unnecessary
-the argument is unnecessary and would cause a (small) performance
+and would cause a (small) performance overhead.
+Moreover, users are
-overhead.
-Moreover, users are not usually expected to call
+not usually expected to call ``fromLabel`` directly, rather they will
-``fromLabel`` directly, rather they will typically use the overloaded
+typically use the overloaded label syntax.
-label syntax.

 We could use a type family rather than a functional dependency in the
 definition of ``HasField``.
 That is, we could define